-During the current coronavirus crisis, our welfare rights team are working remotely and securely, assisting our new and current service users.
+During the current coronavirus crisis, our welfare rights team are assisting our new and current service users.
 We are continuing to provide practical and emotional support.

 Our welfare rights team are able to progress new and existing benefit & compensation claims and are liaising closely with NHS medical professionals, specialist solicitors and the DWP: Working together to provide you with the best service possible.

 Our Welfare Rights Officers are here to answer any questions you may have and address any concerns.
 We are able to provide you with practical and emotional support.
 We can also advise you what benefits you are entitled to and whether you are entitled to compensation from the government.
 We provide specialist guidance on your right to pursue a civil/personal injury claim.

 Your dedicated Welfare Rights Officer will discuss your options including benefits you may be entitled to at the time of diagnosis (whether you are in employment or not, you can still claim certain benefits.)
 We will also be able to advise you what benefits you may be entitled to if and when your circumstances change e.g. if you decide to give up work.

 Our welfare rights team provide emotional and practical support and specialist advice on benefits & compensation.
 They have over 80 years of experience between them.